barsanuphe/endive/SPEC.md

 dedicated database in the relevant XDG data directory.
 - [x] already imported epubs (hash already logged) must be ignored during import.
-- [ ] duplicates other than retail/non-retail versions of the same work are not allowed. epubs are duplicates if they have the same author and title, and/or ISBN.
+- [x] duplicates other than retail/non-retail versions of the same work are not allowed. epubs are duplicates if they have the same author and title, and/or ISBN.
 - [x] epubs must be copied into the library, which contains the epubs and the database.
-- [x] retail epubs are to be given read-only permissions.
 - [x] retail epubs have a forced "[retail]" suffix
 - [x] if a newly imported retail version of an ebook had a non-retail counterpart already in the library, it trumps and replaces it, ie the non-retail